-- 4. Take the vehicle off the centerstand so that the front wheel is on the ground, and then put the sidestand down. - 5.
+- 4. Lower the front wheel so that it is on the ground, and then put the sidestand down. - 5.
 Tighten the wheel axle, the front wheel axle pinch bolt and the brake caliper bolts to the specified torques.

 Tightening torques: